jayesh-agrawat/news-aggregator-api/README.md

 - **Response**: JSON array of news articles.

+APIs using `POSTMAN`:

+- Use this POSTMAN API [collection](./collections/News%20Aggregator%20API.postman_collection.json)

 Feel free to modify this `README.md` to suit your project's specific requirements and structure.
 Good luck with your News Aggregator API project!